View basket (0 items $0.00)

 Yoga Improves Quality of Life in People with Rheumatoid Arthritis, Study Says

 Rheumatoid arthritis (RA) is a painful autoimmune disease, which particularly affects women, and is common even among younger age groups.
-Symptoms include fatigue, stiffness and joint pain, which can progress flu-like symptoms with muscle aches and loss of appetite.
+Symptoms include fatigue, stiffness and joint pain, which can progress to flu-like symptoms with muscle aches and loss of appetite.

-A recent study published in the Clinical Journal of Pain, explored the effects of Iyengar yoga on patients with RA and found that a regular yoga practice helped improve quality of life, bring relief of symptoms, and increase mobility in a group of young women suffering from RA.
+A recent study published in the Clinical Journal of Pain explored the effects of Iyengar yoga on patients with RA and found that a regular yoga practice helped improve quality of life, bring relief of symptoms, and increase mobility in a group of young women suffering from RA.

 In the study, 26 women from the age of 21 to 35 were assigned to two groups.
 One group practiced Iyengar yoga twice a week, the other was assigned to a wait list for yoga classes.
-Iyengar yoga may be of particular use for people with RA, because it uses straps, cushions, blocks and other props to stretch and strengthen the muscles.
+Iyengar yoga may be of particular use for people with RA because it uses straps, cushions, blocks, and other props to stretch and strengthen the muscles.

 After six weeks, the researchers compared both groups on a series of questionnaires.
-The women in the yoga group reported signifcant improvements in quality of life, reduced pain disability,as well as improved general health, mood, fatigue, and self-efficacy regarding pain.
+The women in the yoga group reported significant improvements in quality of life, reduced pain disability, as well as improved general health, mood, fatigue, and self-efficacy regarding pain.
 In addition, almost half of the yoga group reported clinically meaningful symptom improvement.
 At follow-up, two months after the study period, the people in the yoga group still showed improvements in quality of life and general health, and the reduced ratings of pain, anxiety, and depression were likewise maintained at follow-up.

 The sets of standing poses, backbends, and inversions with blocks and straps got the patients moving, but researchers say the way yoga improves quality of life scores is even more exciting.
-Participants reported an increase in positive mood, greater acceptance, and a better ability to cope with their condition than with their regular treatments.
+Participants reported an increase in a positive mood, greater acceptance, and a better ability to cope with their condition than with their regular treatments.